 Temporarily stalling repayment of a loan is commonplace in the world of student loans, but once a loan has gone into default, forbearances usually aren’t an available option any longer.
 That doesn’t mean you can’t try contacting your creditor(s) to obtain one.
 They may grant you a short hold on the loan, which can give you (or the person you cosigned for) enough leverage to get your finances back on track, and your lender, a better chance of being paid back.

-"Depending on the nature of the loan, this could be a successful solution, as forbearance often gives a lenient window," says Sacha Ferrandi, founder of Source Capital Funding.
+"Depending on the nature of the loan, this could be a successful solution, as forbearance often gives a lenient window," says Sacha Ferrandi, founder of Source Capital Funding and Texas Hard Money.
 "A forbearance also prevents the (borrower) from missing more payments."

 Refinance the loan

 Lenders may be reluctant to refinance a loan if it’s been in default for some time and your primary borrower’s credit was poor to begin with.
 But your credit standing may still give you a chance to obtain new terms, a new interest rate and a new payment schedule if it means paying the loan off.

 If a good portion of the loan was paid off prior to default, the borrower you cosigned for may be able to obtain a refinance on their own.
 If not, you might try refinancing yourself.
 Be careful going this route, however, since the loan is now entirely in your hands to pay off completely.
 If you’re juggling other debts, even the most ideal refinanced terms may be hard to squeeze into your budget.

 Borrow money to pay off the defaulted loan

 Taking out one loan to pay off another may seem counterintuitive.
 If you’re in default on one loan, won’t the same happen on the other?
 Some debt consolidation companies or private lenders may be willing to take the risk and work with you; but be aware that like consolidation or refinancing, you or your cosigned borrower are still responsible for paying the new lender the new loan.